 director / writer / producer

 Ariel is an accomplished location manager with a deep-rooted connection to the film industry.
-Born and raised in Albuquerque, New Mexico, she graduated from the University of New Mexico with a degree in Sociology, laying a strong foundation for her understanding of diverse human experiences.
+Born and raised in New Mexico, she graduated from the University of New Mexico with a degree in Sociology, laying a strong foundation for her understanding of the diverse human experience.
 Having entered the film industry as an intern in 2011, Ariel has steadily advanced her career, culminating in her work as a location manager.
-Throughout her journey, she has worked on notable films and television shows, including Sicario, The Curse, and When You Finish Saving the World, collaborating with production companies such as A24, Netflix, Sony, and Lionsgate.
-Working alongside immensely talented filmmakers, she gained invaluable insights into fostering a collaborative environment, unleashing creativity, and problem-solving on the fly, all while nurturing a deep respect for the crew.
+Throughout her journey thus far, she has worked on notable films and television shows, including Sicario, The Curse, and Pluribus, collaborating with a multitude of production companies including A24, Netflix, Sony, and Lionsgate.
+Working alongside insanely talented filmmakers, she has gained invaluable insights into fostering a collaborative environment, unleashing creativity, and problem solving on the fly, most importantly while nurturing a deep respect for the crew and the hard work they do.

 Recognizing the symbiotic relationship between location management and directing, Ariel values her experience in logistics and permitting, providing her with a comprehensive understanding of the intricacies of filmmaking.
 This perspective enables her to navigate the complexities of production seamlessly, contributing to the success of projects and elevating her capabilities as a director.